Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

+The process $X_t$ satisfies until one of the following two events happen: \begin{enumerate} \item[$1^{\circ}$] There is an integer $i\in\{1,2,\dots, m\}$ for which the process spent the entire time $(t-t_0,t)$ in the union of $(u_i,t_0)$-teleports (notice that teleports may overlap).
+Then at time $t$ the process $X_t$ does one of the following: \begin{enumerate} \item[$1.1^{\circ}$] It stays at the same place if $Y_{\lfloor t/t_0\rfloor}=\phi$ or there are two different $i$ and $j$ such that the process spent time $(t-t_0, t)$ in both $(u_i,t_0)$ and $(u_j,t_0)$ teleports. \item[$1.2^{\circ}$] If $Y_{\lfloor t/t_0\rfloor}\neq \phi$, the process $X_t$ will make a jump and reappear in the lattice cube containing $X_{t}+u_i$ at the relative position $Y_{\lfloor t/t_0\rfloor}$ within the cube. \end{enumerate} In each of the cases $1.1^{\circ}$ or $1.2^{\circ}$ we declare the moment $t$ as a moment in which the process is not in any of the teleports.
+(This way the time restarts if the process spent $t_0$ time in a teleport, and we won't have infinitely many successive teleportations in a short time.)

+If the jump occurred then we define $\tau_k=t$, and $Q_{k+1}$ is the cube where the process landed after teleportation.
+If the jump did not occur the process keeps following (\ref{ode_with_Q}).

+\item[$2^{\circ}$] The process has hit the boundary of $c_{\varepsilon}(Q_k)$.
+Then we define $\tau_k=t$ and $Q_{k+1}$ is the cube that contains $X_t$.
+There could be two or more candidates for $Q_{k+1}$ but this is a zero-probability event, and in this case we could choose in any way. \end{enumerate}

 Notice that by fixing the time $t_0$ we make sure that the average speed of $X_t$ remains bounded.
-Although, there is a teleportation involved, the particle has to wait to be teleported and the distance it can go is bounded.
+Although there could be a teleportation involved, the particle has to wait to be teleported and the distance it can go is bounded.

 There could be regions belonging to more than one teleport.
-If the particle is a subject to two teleportation, then the jump will be suppressed.
-A particle could be subject to more than one teleportation if it enters the teleport by jump.
+If the particle is a subject to two or more different teleportations, then the jump will be suppressed.
+A particle could be subject to more than one teleportation if it enters a teleport by a jump.
 Entering two teleports simultaneously by the means of diffusion is a zero-probability event.

-The requirement $t_0<\frac{L}{4r}$ guarantees that if the process comes to within $r/2$ to the Poisson point, it is going to be teleported for sure, because it won't have enough time to escape.
+The requirement $t_0<\frac{r}{4L}$ guarantees that if the process comes to within $r/2$ of a Poisson point, it is going to be teleported for sure, because it won't have enough time to escape.

+In the rest of the paper we will write just $b$ instead of $b_Q$ whenever it is clear from the context which $Q$ we are dealing with.